Jody Williams (artist): Work and career

 Besides teaching at the Minneapolis College of Art and Design and Minnesota Center for Book Arts, Williams also teaches and lectures across Europe and the United States, including at the University of Iowa Center for the Book.
+One colleague described her impact on the field: "Jody was the heart of book arts at MCAD, leaving an indelible mark on the Print Paper Book area."

 Form+Content Gallery

 Williams is an early member of Form+Content Gallery, an artist-owned and run gallery in downtown Minneapolis.
 Members show their own artwork and also curate shows from nonmember artists.
 Unlike most commercial or institutional galleries, Form+Content allows artists to retain control of their show.